dominodatalab/domino-data/docs/source/auth.rst

 Methods
 -------

-Using the SDK there are two methods available for authentication:
+There are two authentication methods available when using the Domino Data API:

 * **Credential propagation:** A token is periodically refreshed and stored in a file.
 The file location is defined in the **DOMINO_TOKEN_FILE** env variable